Gunshot Residue: Three-Component Particles and SEM-EDX

 The minimum performance qualification for ASTM E1588 compliance requires energy resolution of 135 eV FWHM or better at the Mn Ka line (5.9 keV), measured monthly using a NIST SRM 2066 or equivalent certified reference material.
 Sensitivity at the 20 kV accelerating voltage must be sufficient to detect Sb and Ba in a particle of minimum diagnostic size (typically 0.5-1 micrometre) against the carbon substrate background within the specified acquisition time.
 The ENFSI EWG-GSR proficiency test rounds, which have been conducted regularly since the early 2000s, include blind samples with known GSR particle counts and types distributed to member laboratories; the round results provide inter-laboratory performance benchmarks across the European, US, and Australian participant laboratories.

-EDS spectral interpretation for GSR requires attention to spectral overlaps: the Ba L-alpha line (4.46 keV) lies close to the Ti K-alpha line (4.51 keV), which becomes relevant when lead-free primer particles containing titanium are also present in the sample (see the lead-free primer topic).
+EDS spectral interpretation for GSR requires attention to spectral overlaps: the Ba L-alpha line (4.46 keV) lies close to the Ti K-alpha line (4.51 keV), which becomes relevant when lead-free primer particles containing titanium are also present in the sample (see the lead-free primer chemistry and environmental GSR detection topic).
 The Sb L-alpha line (3.60 keV) is near the Ca K-alpha (3.69 keV) and may be confused in low-count spectra from calcium-rich substrates.
 Automated software handles these overlaps by peak deconvolution, but the examiner reviewing flagged particles must understand the overlap geometry to avoid misclassification.

 The forensic opinion in a GSR case is not produced by the automated particle search alone.
 ASTM E1588 provides the classification framework; the forensic opinion requires the examiner to integrate particle count, particle type, sampling circumstances, time from alleged firing, and knowledge of the environmental background at the specific scene.